Gourav-334/maltose/docs/user_design/as/x86_as_syntax.md

 cmp %<gpr1>, %<gpr2>       # Register-to-register comparison
 xchg %<gpr1>, %<gpr2>      # Swap values of GPR1 & GPR2

+nop                        # No operation (do nothing) xlat                       # Look a byte in table using AL as its index

 fxchg %st(<n>)             # Swap ST(0) & ST(n)
 fsqrt                      # Replaces ST(0) with its sqrt fabs                       # Replaces ST(0) with its abs value